Think of power like water. It flows like a current through everyday life.

 A leg (legislative/lobby) visit is simply a meeting with your elected official(s) to discuss what you/others in the community think about a certain issue (or bill), in order to get them to take action, on that particular issue.

-Consider this: If you knew lobbyists were meeting with your representatives -on the reg- to advocate for the interests of large corporations - that directly effect you /your community - would you want to be a part of that conversation?
+If you knew lobbyists were meeting with your representatives -on the reg- to advocate for the interests of large corporations -- things that directly effect you and your community -- would you want to be a part of that conversation?

 Please don't hesitate to reach out to us for further support and guidance, including access to multi-lingual resources.